Happy hour: Glasgow

-In 2004 Glasgow banned happy hours to reduce binge drinking.
+In 2004, Glasgow banned happy hours to reduce binge drinking.

 United States

 Massachusetts was the first U.S. state to implement a statewide ban on happy hours in 1984.
 Several other U.S. states also have similar restrictions.
 The reason for each ban varies, but include to prevent drunk driving, to avoid the nuisance to neighbors from loud crowds and public drunkenness, and to discourage unhealthy consumption of a large amount of alcohol in a short time.

 In 1984, the U.S. military abolished happy hours at military base clubs.
 In 2011, the Utah State Legislature passed a ban on happy hours.
 In July 2011, Pennsylvania extended the period of allowable time for happy hour from two hours to four hours.
 In June 2012, happy hour became legal in Kansas after a 26-year ban.
 In July 2015, a 25-year happy hour ban was ended in Illinois.

-As of July 2015, happy hour bans existed in Alaska, Delaware, Hawaii, Indiana, Maine, Massachusetts, North Carolina, Oklahoma, Rhode Island, Utah, and Vermont.
+As of July 2015, happy hour bans existed in Alaska, Hawaii, Indiana, Maine, Massachusetts, North Carolina, Oklahoma, Rhode Island, Utah, and Vermont.
+A bill filed in 2023 in the North Carolina General Assembly would end the state ban on happy hours but the bill is still pending.

 For other services

-By extension, certain file-hosting websites such as RapidShare and Megaupload use the term happy hour to designate periods during which users have complimentary access to certain premium features, such as increased bandwidth, elimination of queues, and bypassing of CAPTCHA verifications.
+By extension, certain file-hosting websites such as RapidShare and Megaupload use the term "happy hour" to designate periods during which users have complimentary access to certain premium features, such as increased bandwidth, elimination of queues, and bypassing of CAPTCHA verifications.